aaronralls/FunctionAppCSVToJSON/README.md

 Explain how to run the automated tests for this system

+### Postman variables
+url - This is the URI of the Azure Function that you have published to or use for local testing. (ie: localhost:7071)

+functions-key - This is the Function Key that you can use to limit access to your Azure functions.

 ### Break down into end to end tests

 Explain what these tests test and why